 In our implementation, view detection is achieved at run time.
 We use the concept of interval in TreadMarks to represent view modifications.
-An interval is a data structure which represents the modifications (e.g. diffs) made on a number of pages between acquire_view and release_view.
-We make an interval whenever a processor finishes updating a view by calling release_view.
-Note that when an interval is created, we make the diffs of related pages immediately.
-The diffs can be piggy-backed on the release_view message when another processor acquires access to the view, which is another potential optimisation for our VC implementation.
+An interval is a data structure which represents the modifications (e.g. diffs in TreadMarks and page numbers in the home-based protocol) made on a number of pages between acquire\view and release\view.
+We make an interval whenever a processor finishes updating a view by calling release\view.
+Note that when the interval is created, we make the diffs of related pages immediately.
+The diffs can be piggy-backed on a view-granting message when another processor acquires access to the view, which is another potential optimisation for our VC implementation.
 When we implement VC with the home-based protocol, the diffs are passed to respective home nodes when an interval is created.

-When an interval is created, it is associated with the related view whose ID number is the argument of the release_view causing the creation of the interval.
-This interval represents a modification of data objects in the view and will be used to update the view later when a processor accesses the view with acquire_view.
+When an interval is created, it is associated with the related view whose ID number is the argument of the release\view causing the creation of the interval.
+This interval represents a modification of data objects in the view and will be used to update the view later when a processor accesses the view with acquire\view.
 Once an interval is created, the related view's version number is increased by one.